Wall Street Analyst Resumed The Williams Companies Inc. [WMB]. What else is Wall St. saying

 Truist have made an estimate for The Williams Companies Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 02, 2022.
 While these analysts kept the previous recommendation, Citigroup dropped their target price from $28 to $27.
 The new note on the price target was released on December 17, 2021, representing the official price target for The Williams Companies Inc. stock.
 Previously, the target price had yet another raise to $29, while Wolfe Research analysts kept a Peer Perform rating on WMB stock.

-The Williams Companies Inc. [WMB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.50.
-With this latest performance, WMB shares dropped by -15.28% in over the last four-week period, additionally plugging by 15.74% over the last 6 months – not to mention a rise of 18.95% in the past year of trading.
+The Williams Companies Inc. [WMB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.47.
+With this latest performance, WMB shares gained by 0.50% in over the last four-week period, additionally plugging by 10.30% over the last 6 months – not to mention a rise of 26.23% in the past year of trading.

 The Williams Companies Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 0.70.